 Time is spent at one of the marine terminals allowing the students to see the vessel and the terminal in operation.
 This is often the highlight of the course as it brings to life so much of what has been discussed during the week.
 The course closes on Friday with the final exam.

-Notice: This class was postponed pending interested individuals.
-THUS, IF YOU ARE INTERESTED, PLEASE LET US KNOW EITHER BY SUBMITTING A REGISTRATION FORM WITH DATES OPEN OR BY SENDING AN EMAIL.
+Notice: IF YOU ARE INTERESTED, PLEASE LET US KNOW EITHER BY SUBMITTING A REGISTRATION FORM WITH DATES OPEN OR BY SENDING AN EMAIL.

 Location: Marine Exchange of Puget Sound